Sakampavankumar/Git-instructions/git.md

 ![git status](gitstatus.PNG)
 * now add more files to our project like: new.txt, main.txt(`git add new.txt`,`git add main.txt`)
 * Also add some content in ur previous project files and the newly added files main.txt and new.txt*
-* Now run the git status command,git will track the modied file too . now u have to again commit it via providing meaning message that file is modified .
+* Now run the git status command,git will track the modified files too . now u have to again commit it via providing meaning message that file is modified .

 **Please note that you have to add both new and modified files before you can make a new commit or version.
 That is you will need to tell git what all files are a part of the commit/version everytime.
 This is super important!!**